kyamalabs/proto/.github/PULL_REQUEST_TEMPLATE.md

 ## 🚨🚨🚨 Caution 🚨🚨🚨

-#### Pull requests are not accepted in this repository.
-Please ensure that you follow the service integration guide outlined in the README
+#### Proto related pull requests are not accepted in this repository.
+Please ensure that you follow the [service integration guide](https://github.com/kyamalabs/proto?tab=readme-ov-file#service-integration) outlined in the README